themanaworld/policies/policies/terms-of-service.md

 # Terms of Service

-The present terms of service constitute the agreement between you and us, The Mana World, also referred as TMW or "we", and its team, also referred as TMWT, regarding the use of our services by you.
+The present terms of service constitute the agreement between you and us, The Mana World, also referred as "TMW", "we", "team", "TMWT", "our" and "The Mana World Team", regarding the use of our services by you.
 Our services include, but are not limited to, game servers, IRC channels, forums and wiki.

 Keep in mind that we may provide links or even host third-party services, which will be subject to their own Terms of Use and Privacy Policy.